NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 In 2050, the US and Europe will stay play an important role in the globe, but there will be several more or less equal counterparts, such as China, India, Indonesia and some parts of Africa.

 I don't think that we will see huge geopolitical shifts in the future.
 China and India simply want to prosper economically, there is no need to risk it all by invading Taiwan for example.
 The US will be gradually pushed back in the Pacific Ocean (Especially in the East and South China Sea), but this just seems to be the natural corrective.

+Europe continues to lose influence and the internal weakness of Europe will continue to manifest itself as it did when the second largest economy of Europe, the United Kingdom, left the alliance.
+There is a possibility that p[Poland](https://www.france24.com/en/europe/20210715-on-the-road-to-polexit-poland-pushes-back-in-battle-against-eu-rule) and [Hungary](https://www.dw.com/en/hungary-vs-eu-is-orban-striving-for-huxit/a-58934527) will leave next.
+Turkey will never enter the European Union in the first place.

 ## Advance of Medicine & Technology

-I am a computer scientist and thus my viewpoint might be skewed, buy I don't think that we will see major technological milestones in the next 10 - 20 years.
+I am a computer scientist and thus my viewpoint might be a bit uneducated, buy I don't think that we will see major technological milestones in the next 10-20 years.
 With major technological leaps, I mean things such as:

 Technological breakthroughs